SyncfusionExamples/PDF-real-time-Examples/EmployeeCertificate/README.md

 ##### Example: EmployeeCertificate

 # Purpose
-The EmployeeCertificate project is an example of the employee certificate generation.
-The example demonstrates a simple one-page document that includes a text, images.
+This project is an example of generating employee appreciation certificate.
+This certificate is one of the way to say thank you to the employees who work in their organization.

 # Prerequisites
 1) **Visual Studio 2017** or above is installed.